Inside:How you can identify teen test anxiety and help them overcome it

 For many, testing anxiety is rooted in not knowing what to expect from a particular exam or test.
 Find examples and sample tests to review and practice at home to give your teen more confidence on test day.
 The internet is full of information on SAT questions, state testing for graduation, and other typical exams that students may face.

-Speak to Teachers about Test Format
+Encourage Your Teen to Speak to Teachers about Test Format

 Manage Your Teen’s Expectations

-Usually, there are other ways to reach educational goals even when a big test goes poorly.
+Usually, there are other ways to reach educational goals, even when a big test goes poorly.
 Once they see that this one test is only a piece of the puzzle, teens will usually have an easier time taking things in stride and alleviating the butterflies they may feel every time they sit down to take a test.

 Help Them Discover Personal Coping Techniques

-A 2016 study of more than 450 teens found that greater social media use, nighttime social media use and emotional investment in social media — such as feeling upset when prevented from logging on — were each linked with worse sleep quality and higher levels of anxiety and depression.
-As your student ramps up to a test, consider setting some limits on their phone usage in order to keep their mind and emotions in check.
-Social media can be distracting and provide unrealistic views of other’s lives which often leads to an increased feeling of anxiety.
+A 2016 study of more than 450 teens found that greater social media use, nighttime social media use, and emotional investment in social media — such as feeling upset when prevented from logging on — were each linked with worse sleep quality and higher levels of anxiety and depression.

 Work with your child and their teachers to find ways to reduce their anxiety and improve their performance.
 As with any educational success, overcoming testing anxiety is a group effort that requires work both at home and school.